Background on Songs by Karl Wiegers

 I play all of the lead and rhythm electric guitars (Gibson Les Paul and Fender Stratocaster) and acoustic guitars (Guild and Taylor steel-string and Rodriguez nylon-string),

 as well as the bass guitar (Schechter Stiletto four-string).

 I program the drums and other percussion parts in the Cubase recording and production software that I use.
 The software capabilities are just amazing.

 I use a MIDI keyboard for all piano and organ parts, as well as

-various other instruments: strings, cello, saxophones, oboe, flute, banjo, etc. A MIDI keyboard looks like a little piano keyboard but it produces electronic signals that can be captured in the software and assigned to sound like any instrument you like.
+various other instruments: horns, strings, cello, saxophones, oboe, flute, banjo, etc. A MIDI keyboard looks like a little piano keyboard but it produces electronic signals that can be captured in the software and assigned to sound like any instrument you like.
 I can't actually play keyboards but I can play just enough to capture

 some chords or melodies and then finish developing the parts by editing the captured MIDI data in the Cubase software.